d-chambers/seisobs/README.md

-Seisobs.core.Seisob then does the heavy lifting of taking many of these series that contain data for each line type and tries to appropriate fill the catalog structure.
-There are still some bumps here, and seisobs doesn't support all the different types of comment lines yet, but the framework should be sufficient to expand the functionality.
+Seisobs.core.Seisob then does the heavy lifting of taking many of these series that contain data for each line type and tries to fill the catalog structure.
+There are still some bumps here, and seisobs doesn't support all the different types of comment lines yet.
 At this point I am looking for some people that might understand nordic and quakeML formats better than I do to help expand the functionality.

 ## Gotchas